Astronomical Image Processing Software

 Enhanced Correlation Coefficient maximization method (ECC method).

-This has are four modes of operation, that are:
+The ECC method has are four modes of operation:

 - Translation: An image is shifted (translated) in the x-axis and/or y-axis directions to obtain a second image.